-In advance of our second annual Chicago Craft Beer Week event celebrating the unknown and under-the-radar breweries south of Interstate 80, we present to you the tap list for South of 80 2.0.
+In advance of our second annual Chicago Craft Beer Week event celebrating the unknown and under-the-radar breweries south of Interstate 80, we present to you the South of 80 2.0 tap list.

 This list includes a diverse selection of beers, many brewed using old school and even old world techniques.
 From sessionable IPA’s and blonde ales, to higher ABV offerings like a beer brewed with maple sap in lieu of water and a Belgian Tripel – you’ll be hard-pressed to find a more unique selection of beer, under one roof, during Chicago Craft Beer Week.

-All beers listed below will be available in flights and full pours.
+All beers on the South of 80 2.0 tap list that are listed below will be available in flights and full pours.

 Destihl (Bloomington, IL)